wheelo/Reducing-WTFs-Per-Minute/README.md

 ## Description
 High quality code should not surprise us.
 Instead, we should be able to quickly and easily discern the structure and intent of the code.

 But what if the person evaluating code isn’t familiar with the patterns used by the original developer?
-Or more crucial, some guy  are totally ignorant of what design patterns have displayed in codebase?
+Or to be more cruel, some guy are totally ignorant of all delicate patterns displayed in codebase?
 In both cases, they are likely to harshly judge the code based on miscomprehension.

 Thus, we need to arrive some common sense at the code level.